-The JCT estimate is only 16% of the mechanical revenue estimate, which takes the CBO's July 2021 forecast for long-term capital gains realizations and qualified dividends as given just multiplies that base by 5 percent.
+The JCT estimate is only 16% of the mechanical revenue estimate, which takes the CBO's July 2021 forecast for long-term capital gains realizations and qualified dividends as given and multiplies that base by 5%.
 This stark gap between the JCT's estimate and the mechanical estimates reveals that the JCT's model assumes very large behavioral responses.
-It's striking that applying estimates from Agersnap and Zidar (2020) of an elasticity with respect to the net of tax rate of 1.48 from AZ Table 2 (which corresponds to an elasticity with respect to the tax rate of around -0.42) delivers an estimate of \$408B, which is 3.3 times higher than the JCT estimate.
+It's striking that applying estimates from Agersnap and Zidar (2020) of an elasticity with respect to the net-of-tax rate of 1.48 from Agersnap and Zidar (2020)'s table 2 (which corresponds to an elasticity with respect to the tax rate of around -0.42) delivers an estimate of \$408 billion, which is 3.3 times higher than the JCT estimate.

-The gap is even larger when considering alternative forecasts of capital gains realizations, which are shown in blue.
+The gap is even larger when considering alternative forecasts of capital gains realizations, which are shown in the striped bars.
 CBO's baseline forecast has capital gains as a share of GDP falling slightly over the next decade.
-The blue bars plot revenue estimates based on realizations that would result from using the 2017-2021 realizations-to-GDP ratio of 5% times the CBO's GDP forecast for 2022-2031.
-This larger tax base would deliver a mechanical estimate of \$902B or 7.3 times the JCT's revenue estimate.
-The AZ implied estimate would be nearly four times as large as the JCT's using the 5% of GDP tax base.
+The the diagonally-striped bars plot revenue estimates based on realizations that would result from using the 2017-2021 realizations-to-GDP ratio of 5% times the CBO's GDP forecast for 2022-2031.
+This larger tax base would deliver a mechanical estimate of \$902 billion, or 7.3 times the JCT's revenue estimate.
+Agersnap and Zidar (2020)'s implied estimate would be nearly four times as large as the JCT's, using the 5% of GDP tax base.